alice-doc/alice-analysis-tutorial/analysis/pid.md

-## END OF TIPS - Wuhu, done reading !
+## time to get started

-If you are confident that you’ve ’isolated’ the pions, create new histograms to store the pion’s
+Use the code snippets given in the above sections to implement your particle identification routines.
+If you are confident that can ’isolate’ the pions, create new histograms to store the pion’s

 * transverse momentum